Experimental verification of the optimal fingerprint method in a Spin Resonance System: Implications for Complex Systems: Experimental verification of fingerprint method

 \section{Experimental verification of fingerprint method}

 The experiment setup is illustrated in Fig.~\ref{fig:-EXPsetup}.
-A glass cell filled with purified $^{87}\mathrm{Rb}$ atoms and 350 Torr $N_2$ as buffer gas is placed in an oven, which is heated to $110^{\circ}{\rm C}$.
+A glass cell filled with purified $^{87}\mathrm{Rb}$ atoms and 350 Torr $N_2$ as buffer gas was placed in an oven, which is heated to $110^{\circ}{\rm C}$.
 The atomic density of the Rb vapor at this temperature is $1.2\times 10^{13}~{\rm cm}^{-3}$.
 The glass vapor cell, the oven and a set of three-axis magnetic field coils are placed in a five-layer magnetic shield to eliminate the earth magnetic field and the unwanted magnetic noise.
 The Rb atomic spins are optically pumped by a circular polarized laser beam propagating along the $\hat{\mathbf{z}}$ direction in resonance with the D1 line of the Rb transition.
 The transverse spin component $S_x$ of Rb atoms in lab coordinates is detected by a linearly polarized laser beam along $\hat{\mathbf{x}}$ direction via the Faraday rotation effect \cite{Seltzer2008DevelopmentsIA}.
 A magnetic field $B_0 = 3.5~\mathrm{\mu T}$ is applied along $\hat{\mathbf{z}}$ direction, corresponding to the Larmor frequency $\omega_0 = 24.75~\mathrm{kHz}$ of $^{87}{\rm Rb}$ spins.
 The deterministic amplitudes $B_1$ and $B_2$ of the driving field components are generated by the LIA, and the Gaussian noise $\delta b(t)$ is generated by a signal source.
 These signals are converted to the driving magnetic fields by the coil driver (see Appendix \ref{section_experiment_ap} for experimental details).

-Experimentally, the signal $\boldsymbol{\Psi}$ is obtained directly by demodulating the voltage $V(t)$ from the balance power detector (i.e. BPD, see Fig.~\ref{fig:-EXPsetup}) with a reference signal $V_{\mathrm{ref}}(t) = \sqrt{2}e^{-i(\omega t+\theta)}$ via a lock-in amplifier (LIA) , where $\theta$ is the demodulation phase \cite{Meade1983LockinA}.
+Experimentally, the signal $\boldsymbol{\Psi}$ is obtained directly by demodulating the voltage $V(t)$ from the balanced photodetector (i.e. BPD, see Fig.~\ref{fig:-EXPsetup}) with a reference signal $V_{\mathrm{ref}}(t) = \sqrt{2}e^{-i(\omega t+\theta)}$ via a lock-in amplifier (LIA) , where $\theta$ is the demodulation phase \cite{Meade1983LockinA}.
 Given the phase $\theta$, the demodulation output

 is equivalent to a projection of the signal vector $\boldsymbol{\Psi}$ along the direction $\mathbf{n}(\theta) = (\cos\theta,\sin\theta)$ in the rotating frame.
 The fingerprint method is examined by measuring the SNR of the output $V_{\mathrm{out}}(\theta)$ of the spin system as a function of $\theta$.
 The optimal fingerprint $\mathbf{f}$ in Eq.~(\ref{Eq:optimal_fingerprint_solution}) is indeed the projection direction $\mathbf{n}(\theta)$ which maximizes the SNR.